tobyl/mad402-evals/README.md

 ## Dates

+THese are the relevant dates for all three evaluations:

 | Assignment  | Release date | Due date |
 | ------------- | ------------- | ------------- |
 | Case study #2  | Wednesday, November 8 | Tuesday, November 14 (11:59pm)  |